piedraj/instructions/MKSHAPESRDF.md

     unset SSH_ASKPASS

-Now you can do the installation.
+Now you can proceed with the installation.

     ./install.sh